danielehc/katacoda-scenarios/secure_consul_acl/step2.md

 <div style="background-color:#fcf6ea; color:#866d42; border:1px solid #f8ebcf; padding:1em; border-radius:3px;">
   <p><strong>Warning: </strong>
-  Like any other requests made by Consul once ACLs are enabled, the results showed by the UI are the ones available by default to all clients.
-At this time your first inspection of the UI will show only empty tabs (no services nor nodes).
+  Like any other requests made by Consul once ACLs are enabled, the results showed by the UI are the ones available by default to all unauthenticated (anonymous) clients.
+At this time your first inspection of the UI will show only empty tabs (no services, nor nodes).
 You will apply a token to access those info from the UI later in this lab.
 </p></div>